Kate Marshall: Lieutenant governor of Nevada

 Marshall was named a vice-chair of the 2020 Democratic National Convention.

 Biden administration

 In August 2021, Marshall announced her intentions to resign from the office as lieutenant governor to take the position of senior advisor to governors in the White House Office of Intergovernmental Affairs.
 Her resignation became effective on September 17, 2021.

+Academia

+Since August 2024, Marshall has been a teaching professor of business law at the University of Nevada, Reno.

+2026 Reno mayoral campaign

+On June 9, 2025, Marshall announced her candidacy for mayor of Reno in the 2026 election, aiming to succeed term-limited incumbent Hillary Schieve.
+She was the first major candidate to enter the race.

 Electoral history

+Personal life

+Marshall is married to Elliott Parker, an economist at the University of Nevada, Reno.
+She has two children.